mido3ds/paint-for-kids/README.md

-# Basic gui application to enable kids to draw and play with shapes.
+# Simple gui application to enable kids to draw and play with shapes.

 SEMESTER